 Amid all this there were some German and Axis prisoners that were fairly treated by the Russians.
 The conditions they experienced were tough, but no worse than many of the prison regimes to be found elsewhere in the world at that time.
 A young teenager in 1939, Milan Lorman witnessed the dismemberment of his native Czechoslovakia by Hitler and the creation of an independent Slovakia, a satellite state of the Third Reich.
 Milan’s father, a poor countryside teacher, took the opportunity to trace the family’s Germanic roots and claim the generous benefits offered to those of German origin.

 But it was not long before the Third Reich came looking for repayment; a letter arrived soon after his 18th birthday in 1943 asking Milan’s father why his son had not volunteered for the SS.
 The letter alluded to the cessation of the family’s entitlements should Milan fail to join.
-Under immense pressure, the teenager was forced accept the fate inadvertently set in motion by his father, despite thinking himself Slovakian through and through, he volunteered for the SS.
+Under immense pressure, the teenager was forced accept the fate inadvertently set in motion by his father and, despite thinking himself Slovakian through and through, he volunteered for the SS.
 He became a pioneer following basic training.
 His field engineer unit, with a fair smattering of Slovaks in its ranks, was sent to Greece to work on coastal fortifications that were never used.
-Soon afterwards they were sent to the Eastern Front as the Red Army advanced towards the Reich.
+Soon afterwards, they were sent to the Eastern Front as the Red Army advanced towards the Reich.